Berton E. Spivy Jr.

-Berton Everett Spivy Jr. (December 22, 1911 – November 26, 1997) was a United States Army four-star general who served as United States Military Representative, NATO Military Committee in Brussels, Belgium, from 1968 to 1971.
+Berton Everett Spivy Jr. (22 December 1911 – 26 November 1997) was a United States Army four-star general who served as United States Military Representative, NATO Military Committee in Brussels, Belgium, from 1968 to 1971.

 Military career

-Born in Muskogee, Oklahoma, on December 22, 1911, to Berton Everett Sr. and Maude Bramlette Spivy, who were from Bonham, Texas.
-Berton E. Spivy Jr. began his military career at the United States Military Academy at West Point.
+Born in Muskogee, Oklahoma, on 22 December 1911, to Berton Everett Sr. and Maude Bramlette Spivy, who were from Bonham, Texas.
+Berton Everett Spivy Jr. began his military career at the United States Military Academy at West Point.
 Upon graduating with a Bachelor of Science degree in 1934, he was commissioned a second lieutenant of Artillery.
 He attended the Battery Officers’ and Field Officers’ Courses and instructed at the United States Army Field Artillery School located at Fort Sill, Oklahoma.
 He also attended the British Land/Air Warfare School and the National War College.

 Spivy held a variety of staff and command positions while in the United States, Europe, and Asia.
 During World War II, he served as the Chief of the Field Artillery Branch, G-1, Army Ground Forces and later deployed to Southern France where he joined the Seventh United States Army and served as the Plans and Operations Officer of the Seventh Army Artillery Section for the remainder of the war.
 Upon returning to the United States, he served as the Deputy G-4, First United States Army, at Fort Bragg, North Carolina, and later commanded the 15th Field Artillery Battalion, 2nd Infantry Division, at Fort Lewis, Washington.
 Other assignments included duty as the Commandant of the Special Weapons School and Commander of the Special Weapons Unit Training Group for the Armed Forces Special Weapons Project at Sandia Base, New Mexico.

 Promoted to the rank of Brigadier General in 1959, he became the Commander of the 7th Infantry Division Artillery, Korea.
 In 1960, he returned from Korea to command the 1st Field Artillery Missile Brigade at Fort Sill.
 In the following years, he served in a variety of joint staff positions to include Chief of the JCS Liaison Group to the Director, Joint Strategic Target Planning and as the Director, Plans and Operations (J-3), Headquarters, U.S. European Command.
 He later returned to troops for a two-year assignment as Commander of the 3rd Armored Division until March 1965.